- Not a substitute for professional veterinary help.

 Skin, food, or environmental allergies may cause cats to itch and scratch a lot, leading to hair loss.
 According to Kathryn Primm, DVM, writing for IHeartCats, when a cat scratches and grooms a lot, they can lose hair and even develop a secondary skin infection.
 Although allergies aren’t 100% curable, they can be managed with medication and diet.

-WebMD cites fleas, mites, lice, and ticks as parasites that may lead to bald spots and sores.
+Fleas, mites, lice, and ticks are parasites that may lead to bald spots and sores.
 If you’ve had fleas, you know: they’re a huge pain, causing crusty red bumps, intense itching, and hair loss.
 If you suspect your cat has fleas, talk to your vet about safe and effective treatment.
 Here are tips to get rid of fleas in the house.